zackstout/beatles-songwriting/README.md

 #### The minor tonality - a framework for analysis

 - (p.
 162) Most Beatles songs will add a dabble of the minor key, while staying in a related major key for most of the time.
+- Cayenne (cool tune, no vocals)
-- Cayenne and Mr Kite are a few of the only pure-minor songs.
+- and Mr Kite are a few of the only pure-minor songs.

 #### 'v or V'? - the dominant dilemma

 - If we follow the diatonic rules, the v in a minor key is minor, not major.
 So (how) do we get the dominant sound?
 - Usually, we "break the rules" and use the V7.
-- 🎵 Things we said today: Am-Em7
+- ✅ Things we said today: Am-Em7, vamping on this for the verse

 #### Breaking the diatonic minor rules - the 'borrowed V7'

-- 🎵 Cayenne: Em-Am-B7
+- ✅ Cayenne: Em-Am-B7, yes this 7th is what makes it!
 - (p.
 165) The V7 helps to establish the tonality of the i center -- since the whole step from original v's root up doesn't have same pull as half-step involved in the major scale version of the cadence.
 - This leads us to...
 - **The harmonic minor scale!**